Explore

-Houston hockey history stretches back 90 years
+UH hockey history stretches back to the mid-1930s

 Efforts to assemble a team began in the fall of 1932 when a notice went out in The Cougar.

-A team formed, and by the spring semester, Jack Potter’s team began practicing together but struggled to find equipment and ice time.
+A team formed, and by the spring semester, coach Jack Potter’s team began practicing together but struggled to find equipment and ice time.

 1933 hockey squad that never played a game.

 In that 1941 season, the Canadians anchored a solid UH team that entered the City League with a chance at a title.
-The Thresher said, “The very tough Houston icers who have gotten together a collection of talented performers (are) capable of taking the league championship.”
+The Rice Thresher said, “The very tough Houston icers who have gotten together a collection of talented performers (are) capable of taking the league championship.”

 1941 team